weissleb/peloton-tableau-connector/README.md

 ![get data](doc-images/get-data.png)

 Build useful and beautiful reports and dashboards.
+This one can be found on [Tableau Public here](https://public.tableau.com/profile/brian.weissler#!/vizhome/PelotonPRs/PRsoverTime).

 ![dashboard](doc-images/dashboard.png)